-Optimism After Day-Long Meeting On Efforts To Fix Boeing 737 Max
+Optimism After Daylong Meeting On Efforts To Fix Boeing 737 Max

 "This was truly a remarkable day," Elwell told reporters after the meeting.
 "It's unprecedented in my career.
 It was exceedingly positive, exceedingly constructive and productive."

 Elwell says as the country that first certified the 737 Max design, the U.S. will be the first to review and certify Boeing's software changes.
-He says the process of conducting test flights and reviewing data could take three of four weeks once the company submits a formal application for review.
+He says the process of conducting test flights and reviewing data could take three or four weeks once the company submits a formal application for review.
 That is expected to happen anytime within the next few days.
-It still could take several weeks after the FAA's re-certification of the plane before airlines could put the jets back in service.
-Southwest, American and United, the only U.S. airlines that currently have the Max in their fleets, all say they would need time... all say they would need time to download and implement the software fix, train pilots and to move the planes out of storage and do other standard maintenance work.
+It still could take several weeks after the FAA's recertification of the plane before airlines could put the jets back in service.
+Southwest, American and United, the only U.S. airlines that currently have the Max in their fleets, all say they would need time to download and implement the software fix, train pilots and move the planes out of storage and do other standard maintenance work.

-Regulators from other countries then would make their own decisions on whether to lift the order grounding the planes after reviewing the FAA's work, and some, including China, the European Union and Canada, have said they will conduct their own safety reviews before certifying the 737 MAX to resume operations and carry passengers.
+Regulators from other countries then would make their own decisions on whether to lift the order grounding the planes after reviewing the FAA's work.
+The European Union and countries including China and Canada have said they will conduct their own safety reviews before certifying the 737 Max to resume operations and carry passengers.